 Individuals only need to pass a brief psychological test and a background check and have a GED or high school diploma to join the police force in the United States.
 They then go through four months of police academy and after successful training they have the license to detain, arrest, and even kill individuals with impunity and earn about $55,000 a year doing it.
 As a result, some very prejudiced, hateful, violent people become cops.

 There are five results for the police psychological exam: fit for duty, unfit for duty and in need of extensive treatment, no diagnosis, unfit but treatable, and invalid evaluation.
 The last is a result of a lack of cooperation or inconclusive test results.
 Those who are deemed unfit are allowed to reapply and they then know how to pass, which allows them to do so even if they have exactly the same mindset.

 The same rules don’t apply to police.
-We, as citizens, can’t ask cops (much less FBI, DEA or CIA operatives) what they’re up when they’re staking out a house.
-They often don’t recognize their need to follow the exact same rules that citizens do like obeying the speed limit, not running red lights, and most importantly not “disturbing the peace.”
-Some also don’t honor their responsibility to give their names when asked or even their badge numbers, and riot squads are granted even more anonymity.
+We, as citizens, can’t ask cops (much less FBI, DEA or CIA operatives) what they’re up to when they’re staking out a house.
+They feel they are above the law and that they don’t need to follow the same rules that rest of us do.
+Some also don’t honor their legal requirement to give their names when asked or even their badge numbers, and riot squads are granted even more anonymity.
 They are often virtually indistinguishable since their gear makes them look like faceless grunts.
-But when individuals in the Occupy or the Anonymous movement try to hide their identity with harmless masks or bandannas, they are viewed as potential criminals.
+But when individuals in the Occupy movement try to hide their identity with harmless masks or bandannas, they are viewed as potential criminals or even terrorists.